github-education-resources/GitHubGraduation-2022/_data/nirmalhk7/nirmalhk7.md

 ---
 name: Nirmal Khedkar
-tyOgheUniversityUniversitytyOgh
-tyOgh OgheUniversityUniversityNirmaOgheUniversityUniversityNirmaversityiversitversityiversity of NigeriaNigeria
-quote: Determination is a burning desire for success.
+institute: National Institute of Technology, Karnataka
+quote: No guts, no glory.
+No hustle, no story.
-github_user: yomaoktyOghyomaoktyOgh
+github_user: nirmalhk7
 ---